 How to choose the best over-ear headphones for you

 When shopping for headphones, you’ve already narrowed things down massively by deciding on a pair of over-ear cans specifically.
-But there can still be much variation in the design of individual pairs, so you should still look out for factors like the headband shape or the amount of earcup padding to judge how comfy they might be.
+But there can still be much variation in the design of individual pairs, so you should still look out for factors like the headband shape or the amount of earcup padding to judge how comfortable they might be.
 Don’t be afraid to pass on headphones you don’t like the aesthetics of, too.

 Think about how much battery life you’ll need as well.
 Over-ear headphones can deliver anywhere between about 20 and 60 hours of playback so you should never need to recharge too often, though naturally longer is usually better.
 Keep in mind that ANC will reduce battery life when it’s turned on, as it needs to permanently power the onboard microphones.